dyakonoff/cuba-validation/README.md

 ## Sample application

-The sample application's code is [here](https://github.com/dyakonoff/cuba-validation-examples/orderman).
-I encourage you to download the sample project archive from [here](https://github.com/dyakonoff/cuba-validation-examples/archive/master.zip) or clone the project with the next commend:
+The sample application's repository is [here](https://github.com/dyakonoff/cuba-validation-examples/tree/master/orderman).
+I encourage you to clone it using the next command:

 ```bash
 git clone git@github.com:dyakonoff/cuba-validation-examples.git
 ```

+Or download sample app .zip archive from [here](https://github.com/dyakonoff/cuba-validation-examples/archive/master.zip).

 [Top](#content)

 ## Validation with JPA annotations

-Let's start the review of validators with the simplest ones that we have in our toolbox: JPA constraints.
-Annotation-based validators provide uniform approach to data checking on the middleware, [GUI](https://doc.cuba-platform.com/manual-6.9/gui_framework.html) and [REST services](https://doc.cuba-platform.com/manual-6.9/rest_api_v2.html).
+Let's start the review of validation methods with the simplest one that we have in our toolbox: JPA constraints.
+Annotation-based validators provide uniform approach to data checking on the middleware, [GUI](https://doc.cuba-platform.com/manual-6.9/gui_framework.html) and [universal REST services](https://doc.cuba-platform.com/manual-6.9/rest_api_v2.html).
 They are based on the JSR 349 - Bean Validation 1.1 and its reference implementation: [Hibernate Validator](https://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/?v=5.3).

 [Documentation](https://doc.cuba-platform.com/manual-6.9/bean_validation.html) says that this mechanism allows users to set limitations on entity fields, getters and classes.
-Most of the annotations are available from [`javax.validation.constraints` namespace](https://javaee.github.io/javaee-spec/javadocs/javax/validation/constraints/package-summary.html), although couple come from `javax.persistence`, `javax.validation` and `org.hibernate.validator.constraints`.
+Most of the annotations are available from [`javax.validation.constraints` namespace](https://javaee.github.io/javaee-spec/javadocs/javax/validation/constraints/package-summary.html), although couple of them come from `javax.persistence`, `javax.validation` and `org.hibernate.validator.constraints`.

-Also, it's not hard to create your own annotations to validate fields and entities, which we'll se in the [later sections]().
+Also, it's not hard to create your own custom annotations to validate fields and entities, which we'll se in the [later sections](#bean-validation-with-custom-annotations).

 [Top](#content)

 ### JPA DB level constraints

-In [CUBA platform]() some of JPA annotation put constraints on DB level as table indexes or table column / multi-column constraints.
-Although there are only few of such annotations, they are only only one which acts on DB server level.
+Some of JPA annotation available in [CUBA platform](https://www.cuba-platform.com/) put constraints on DB level as table indexes or table column / multi-column constraints.
+Although there are only few of such annotations, they are only ones which act on DB server level.

 * `@Column(..., unique=true)` - sets SQL `unique` constraint on a table column for entity fields marked as **Unique**
-* `@Column(..., nullable=false)` - for fields marked in studio like **Mandatory** sets SQL `not null` constraint on table column (entity field).
-Acts together with `@NotNull` JPA annotation which works at UI and middleware level.
+* `@Column(..., nullable=false)` - sets SQL `not null` constraint on a table column (entity field) for fields marked as **Mandatory** in studio.
+Acts together with `@NotNull` JPA annotation which works at UI and middleware levels.
-* `@Column(..., length = 16)` - sets a length of `varchar` column, and limits the maximum input field length at UI level.
+* `@Column(..., length = 16)` - sets length of a `varchar` column, and limits the maximum input field length at UI level.
 * `@UniqueConstraint` - sets a multi column index with `unique` constraint.

 [Top](#content)

 #### Single column constraints

-Single column constraints could be applied from CUBA studio entity editor's UI during entity field creation or modification:
+Single column constraints could be applied from CUBA studio entity editor UI during entity field creation or modification:

 ![Figure 2: Setting column level DB constraints from CUBA](resources/db_constraints_column_level.png)